 - Knowledge Base in Psychology Students should demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings in psychology.

 - Scientific Inquiry and Critical Thinking.
-Students will develop scientific reasoning and problem-solving skills, including research design, data analysis, and interpretation and understand their fundamental importance in psychology.
+Students will develop scientific reasoning and problem-solving skills, including research design, data analysis, and interpretation.

 - Informational and Technological Literacy, Proficiency, and Efficacy.
 Students will demonstrate information competence and the ability to use computers and other technology for many purposes.
-Students will become familiar with the importance of articulating an information need in order to develop a research question, that there are specific information resources for different information needs, and the importance of rigor in the research process.
+Students will become familiar with the importance of articulating an information need in order to develop a research question and the importance of rigor in the research process.

 - Ethical and Social Responsibility.
-Students will develop ethically and socially responsible behavior for professional and personal settings, including learning about the inappropriateness of plagiarism.
+Students will develop ethically and socially responsible behavior for professional and personal settings.

 - Effective Writing and Oral Communication Skills.
-Students will be able to demonstrate competence in written, oral, and interpersonal communication skills.
+Students will demonstrate competence in written, oral, and interpersonal communication skills.

 Details Accordion Closed